IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Related Work

-\paragraph{Competition mathematics benchmarks} High-school and undergraduate problems are the most common source of mathematical benchmarks due to their wide availability.
-Examples include GSM8k \citep{gsm8k} and MATH \citep{hendrycks2021math}, along with more recent efforts such as OmniMath \citep{omnimath} and MathArena \citep{matharena}.
+\paragraph{High school and undergraduate benchmarks} High school and undergraduate problems are the most common source of mathematical benchmarks due to their wide availability.
+Examples include GSM8k \citep{gsm8k} and MATH \citep{hendrycks2021math}, along with more recent efforts such as OmniMath \citep{omnimath}, UGMathBench \citep{xu2025ugmathbench}, and MathArena \citep{matharena}.
 However, these benchmarks fail to measure model performance on realistic, research-level tasks.
-Furthermore, even the most challenging competition problems are increasingly tractable for state-of-the-art LLMs \citep{matharena}, meaning that these benchmarks are reaching their saturation point.
+Furthermore, even the most challenging competition problems are increasingly tractable for state-of-the-art LLMs \citep{matharena}, meaning that these benchmarks are saturated.